-3 This section would require the governing body to include in their annual report information about the action taken to promote healthy eating and drinking by pupils of the school.
+7 This section would require the governing body to include in their annual report the steps taken to promote healthy eating and the extent to which they have succeeded.

-Section 5: Functions of the Chief Inspector of Education and Training in Wales
+Section 5: Functions of the Chief Inspector of Schools

-4 Section 20(1) of the Education Act 2005 sets out the matters upon which the Chief Inspector of Education and Training in Wales has a duty to keep Welsh Ministers informed.
-This section would add a new paragraph (g) to that subsection so as to require the Chief Inspector also to report on the action taken to promote healthy eating and drinking.
+Section 20(1) of the Education Act 2005 sets out the matters upon which the Chief Inspector of Education and Training in Wales has a duty to keep Welsh Ministers informed.
+This section would add a new paragraph (g) to that sub-section so as to require the Chief Inspector also to report on the way in which the duty to promote healthy eating (contained in section 1 of this Measure) is being complied with and how effective that has been.